annaghi/mobile-contact-bar-3/readme.txt

-= Special Icons =
+= Special Actions =

-* Browser History Back and Forward buttons
+* Go Back and Forward in Browser History
-* Scroll to Top button
+* Scroll to Top of the page
 * WooCommerce Cart with Item Counter